 I seem to have passed on my mandala love to my kids too, as they were all super keen to have a go at this easy contact paper mandala activity.

-How to Make a Contact Paper Mandala
+Supplies for Making a Contact Paper Mandala

 The beauty of this mandala craft activity is that you only need a handful of supplies to make it.
-There is no glue required, so there is less mess so you can fill your windows with glorious mandalas!
+There is no glue required, so there is less mess, so you can fill your windows with glorious mandalas!

 To make your own contact paper mandalas you’ll need: